 Prescription drugs stats

 About 0.5 million deaths worldwide are attributable to drugs.
 Over 70% of those deaths are associated with opioids.
 Of these, 30% were overdose deaths.
-Opioid overdose symptoms include pale face, limp body, fingernails and lips turning purplish or blue, vomiting, inability to sleep or wake up, slow heart rate and breathing.
+Opioid overdose symptoms include a pale face, limp body, fingernails, and lips turning purplish or blue, vomiting, inability to sleep or wake up, slow heart rate, and breathing.